-- Residential, Inpatient, and Recovery Bridge Housing Settings: Continue to isolate and quarantine patients in accordance with the current DPH Health Officer Order and associated guidance, with the understanding that bed capacity may be reduced because symptomatic and COVID-19 positive patients are in isolation or under quarantine.
-However, vacant beds need to be filled in accordance with physical distancing requirements. - Outpatient Settings: We encourage your agencies to deliver an appropriate balance of inperson and telehealth services to support the needs and preferences of patients. - Opioid Treatment Programs (OTP): During the COVID-19 emergency period, OTPs may offer take-home dosing at the discretion of the Medical Director if the OTP submits a letter of need to DHCS for review and approval, even if minimum treatment standards are not met.
-See DHCS' OTP FAQ for more information on service modifications during the pandemic. - Driving Under the Influence (DUI) and Penal Code 1000 (PC1000): Continue delivery of services in the same manner as outpatient settings, including expanded use of telephone and telehealth and modifications for in-person groups as outlined below.
+We encourage your agencies to deliver an appropriate balance of in-person and telehealth services to support the needs and preferences of patients including maintaining appropriate in-person availability care for during business hours for walk-in patients.

+- Opioid Treatment Programs (OTP): During the COVID-19 emergency period, OTPs may offer take-home dosing at the discretion of the Medical Director if the OTP submits a letter of need to DHCS for review and approval, even if minimum treatment standards are not met.
+See DHCS OTP FAQ for more information on service modifications during the pandemic. - Driving Under the Influence (DUI) and Penal Code 1000 (PC1000): Continue delivery of services in the same manner as outpatient settings, including expanded use of telephone and telehealth and modifications for in-person groups as outlined below.
 The State has sunset blanket leave of absences (LOA) and thus programs must resume compliance with California Code of Regulations (CCR) Title 9, Division 4, Chapter 3, §9876.5.
-SAPC is resuming collection of fees for clients enrolled after July 1, 202120212021 from DUI and PC 1000 providers.
-Refer to the DHCS IN 20-016 for more details. - Syringe Exchange Programs (SEP): Continue delivery of needle exchange supplies and services to prevent the transmission of other communicable diseases during this time and ensure availability of overdose prevention medications. - Client Engagement and Navigation Services (CENS): Continue delivery of navigation and connection services at co-locations and all sites now need to be open for in-person services.
+SAPC is resuming collection of fees for clients enrolled after July 1, 2021 from DUI and PC 1000 providers.
+Refer to the DHCS IN 20-016 for more details. - Syringe Exchange Programs (SEP): Continue delivery of needle exchange supplies and services to prevent the transmission of other communicable diseases during this time and ensure availability of overdose prevention medications. - Client Engagement and Navigation Services (CENS): Continue delivery of navigation, referral and connection services at co-locations and all sites now need to be open for in-person services.
 Telephone or telehealth can temporarily be used for screening, connection, and follow-up during this emergency period if requested by the referring entity.
 If services are delivered at an alternate location, or services are delivered via telephone or telehealth, it must be documented in the notes section of the Service Connection Log.